z17/Lite-Syntax-Highlighting/WordPress plugin/lite-syntax-highlighting/readme.txt

 == Frequently Asked Questions ==

 = What code is highlighted? =
-PHP, HTML, CSS and JavaScript
+PHP, HTML, CSS, JavaScript and C

 = How can I help? =
 There are public repository: https://github.com/z17/Lite-Syntax-Highlighting